 The difference between kratom’s affinity for either delta- or mu- receptors depending on the dosage is most likely why the effects go from stimulating to sedating.
 At lower dosages of about 3-7 grams, kratom has more stimulating and mood-enhancing effects.
-At around 8 grams and up, it actually has more sedating and painkilling effects.
+At around 8 grams and up, it actually has more sedating and pain relieving effects.

 After experimenting with kratom dosages and strains, I’ve found that taking 9-10 grams of powder is the perfect amount to stimulate the mu- opioid receptors.

 Using 9-10 grams of Red Bali provided me with the same feeling I got from opiates.

 Furthermore, this dosage made me “nod out” hardcore while I was relaxing on the couch watching a movie, which was my determining factor for coming to the conclusion that this was the best dosage for treating opiate withdrawal symptoms.

 How to Use Kratom for Opiate Withdrawal: Your 4-Step Success Plan

 The following plan can be used for getting off heroin, hydrocodone, oxycodone, Suboxone, methadone, or any other opioid.
 If you adhere to the steps I’ve created, you should be able to eliminate 70% to 90% of your opiate withdrawal symptoms.